mjkeeble/IronSnippets/README.md

 # Code snippets

-Over the past two weeks I've realised that syntax errors are oftrn the cause of bugs that we have to spend far too long hunting.
+Over the past two weeks I've realised that syntax errors are often the cause of bugs that we have to spend far too long hunting.
 I think snippets could be a good way to tackle that because they can provide the basic syntax for code elements we use often and help avoid errors.

 I have started to compile a snippet file (for now just JavaScript) to build up a library of snippets for regularly used program elements.
 Feel free to use this and to let me know if you find any bugs or want to have items added.